spheronFdn/fns/README.md

 ## NOTE!!!

-FNSjs is currently in the early development stage, meaning that the projects are subject to change.
+FNSlib is currently in the early development stage, meaning that the projects are subject to change.

 Given the current development status, we're actively seeking feedback so feel free to create an issue or PR if you notice something!

 ## Installation
+You can find the FNS library in NPM package - https://www.npmjs.com/package/@spheron/fnslib

 Using NPM
 ```
 npm install @spheron/fnslib ethers